Coding Assistants 📖 5 min read

 Pros

-• Highest code acceptance rates in the industry for multi-line suggestions
+• Industry-leading code acceptance rates for multi-line code suggestions

 Cons